Guuri11/let-it-flow/README.md

 #### Where can I try it?
 You can sign up free and try it in [let-it-flow.netlify.app](https://let-it-flow.netlify.app) !! 💯

-You can download in your phone too with the power of PWA.
+You can download it in your phone too with the power of PWA.